Genomatica

-Genomatica is a San Diego-based biotechnology company that develops and licenses biological manufacturing processes for the production of intermediate and basic chemicals.
+Genomatica is a San Diego–based biotechnology company that develops and licenses biological manufacturing processes for the production of intermediate and basic chemicals.
 Genomatica’s process technology for the chemical 1,4-Butanediol (BDO) is now commercial.
 Genomatica produced 5 million pounds of renewable BDO in five weeks at a DuPont Tate & Lyle plant in Tennessee.
 Its GENO BDO process has been licensed by BASF and by Novamont.

+History

+Genomatica was founded in San Diego in 1998 by Christophe Schilling and Bernhard Palsson.
+Schilling's goal was to use biotechnology to make more sustainable choices in manufacturing.
+In 2021, Lululemon partnered with Genomatica to create a plant-based nylon material, which was launched in 2023.

+In 2023, L'Oréal along with Unilever and Kao Corporation invested in Genomatica.
+The investment will go toward developing plant-based personal care and cosmetics products.